How Good is your Explanation? Algorithmic Stability Measures to Assess the Quality of Explanations for Deep Neural

 \section{Acknowledgement}

-This work has been realised in the frame of the DEEL project\footnote{https://www.deel.ai/} It received funding from the French Investing for the Future PIA3 program within the Artificial and Natural Intelligence Toulouse Institute (ANITI).
-We thank Mélanie Ducoffe and Mikaël Capelle of the DEEL team for critical feedback that helped improved the work.
+This work was conducted as part of the DEEL project\footnote{https://www.deel.ai/}.
+Funding was provided by ANR-3IA Artificial and Natural Intelligence Toulouse Institute (ANR-19-PI3A-0004).
+Additional funding to TS was provided by ONR (N00014-19-1-2029), NSF (IIS-1912280 and EAR-1925481), DARPA (D19AC00015), NIH/NINDS (R21 NS 112743).
+The computing hardware was supported in part by NIH Office of the Director grant S10OD025181.
+We thank Melanie Ducoffe and Mikael Capelle of the DEEL team for insightful comments which have helped improved the manuscript.

 { }